Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Texans stats and trends

-- The Texans are 3-4 ATS when underdogs by 10 points or more this season.
+- The Texans have been underdogs by 10.5 points or more five times this season and have covered the spread twice.

-- Houston's games this year have gone over the total in six out of 14 opportunities (42.9%).
+- Houston's games this season have gone over the total in six out of 14 opportunities (42.9%).

-- Houston is 2-0 against the spread and 2-0 overall in games when it records more than 26.4 points.
+- Houston is 2-0 against the spread and 2-0 overall when the team puts up more than 26.4 points.

 - The Texans have turned the ball over 21 times this season, one more turnover than the Chargers have forced (20).